MSc Occupational Medicine / Course details

 Our course follows the syllabus requirements of the FOM (London and Ireland).

 This course aims to provide you with the core knowledge required by medical practitioners working in the field of occupational medicine, and to allow you to pursue an academic qualification in this subject.

 We will teach you the rudiments of research methods, critical appraisal and critical objectivity so that on a life-long basis you will apply your knowledge to assess for, and make, evidence based decisions.

 This course adheres to the syllabus requirements of the FOM, RCP (London) and RCP (Ireland).

 Choose from MSc 1 year full-time, 2 or 3 years part-time, PGDip 1 year full-time, 2 years part-time, PGCert 1 year part-time.

 Teaching and learning

-The part-time course comprises a blend of specially commissioned written materials, together with interactive teaching and learning methods, delivered on the University's virtual learning environment, Blackboard.
+The online blended learning course comprises specially commissioned written materials, together with interactive teaching and learning methods, delivered on the University's virtual learning environment, Blackboard.

 Some of the course unit includes online tutorial time, providing an opportunity to re-address concepts and approaches to problem solving in discussion with both the tutor and your peers.
+A learning structure with a recommended pace is in place for each unit.
 All units are assessed through assignment/examination.

-Once you are enrolled with us we will provide you with a full calendar of seminar days, workshop and examination dates for the duration of your course.
-These will be easily accessible to you via the My Manchester.
+Once you are enrolled with us we will provide you with a timetable of seminar days, workshop and examination dates.

 Coursework and assessment